ArcherFSharpTesting/Archer.Fletching/README.md

 ## Should MeetStandard Validation Functions ##

-This document describes the MeetStandard functions provided by the `Should` validation helper in the Archer framework, specifically within the Fletching library.
-These functions are used for approval-style testing, where the output of a test is compared against a previously approved standard (golden master).
+MeetStandard validations enable approval-style testing by comparing output to an approved standard (golden master).

 ### Overview ###